ustcer1984/Data-analytics-projects/README.md

 My study journey on data analytics and machine learning.

-Each folder is a specific project.
+Each folder is a different project.